Heathenry (new religious movement): Morality and ethics

-The sociologist Jennifer Snook noted that, as with all religions, Heathenry is "intimately connected" to politics, with practitioners' political and religious beliefs influencing one another.
-As a result of the religion's emphasis on honoring the land and its wights, many Heathens take an interest in ecological issues, with many considering their faith to be a nature religion.
-Heathen groups have participated in tree planting, raising money to purchase woodland, and campaigning against the construction of a railway between London and the Channel Tunnel in Southeastern England.
-Many Germanic Neopagans are also concerned with the preservation of heritage sites, and some practitioners have expressed concern regarding archaeological excavation of prehistoric and early medieval burials, believing that it is disrespectful to the individuals interred, whom Heathens widely see as their ancestors.
+The sociologist Jennifer Snook said that, as with all religions, Heathenry is "intimately connected" to politics, with practitioners' political and religious beliefs influencing one another.
+As a result of the religion's emphasis on honoring the land and its wights, many Heathens take an interest in ecological issues, with many considering Heathenry a nature religion.
+Heathens have participated in tree planting, raised money to purchase woodland, and campaigned against railway developments.
+Many practitioners are also concerned with the preservation of heritage sites, sometimes criticising archaeological excavation of prehistoric and early medieval burials, believing that this disrespects the interred dead, whom Heathens often perceive as ancestors.

-Ethical debates within the community also arise when some practitioners believe that the religious practices of certain co-religionists conflict with the religion's "conservative ideas of proper decorum".
-For instance, while many Heathens eschew worship of the Norse god Loki, deeming him a baleful wight, his gender-bending nature has made him attractive to many LGBT Heathens.
-Those who adopt the former perspective have thus criticized Lokeans as effeminate and sexually deviant.
-Views on homosexuality and LGBT rights remain a source of tension within the community.
-Some right-wing Heathen groups view homosexuality as being incompatible with a family-oriented ethos and thus censure same-sex sexual activity.
-Other groups legitimize openness toward LGBT practitioners by reference to the gender-bending actions of Thor and Odin in Norse mythology.
-There are, for instance, homosexual and transgender members of The Troth, a prominent U.S. Heathen organisation.
-Many Heathen groups in northern Europe perform same-sex marriages, and a group of self-described "Homo-Heathens" marched in the 2008 Stockholm Pride carrying a statue of the god Freyr.
+Internal ethical debates arise within the community over perceptions of decorum.
+For instance, many Heathens eschew worship of the Norse god Loki, deeming him a baleful wight, but his gender-bending nature has made him attractive to many LGBT Heathens.
+Adherents of the former perspective have thus criticized Lokeans as effeminate and sexually deviant.
+Views on homosexuality and LGBT rights remain a source of tension within Heathenry.
+Some Heathens view homosexuality as being incompatible with a family-oriented ethos and thus censure same-sex sexual activity.
+Others legitimize openness toward LGBT practitioners by reference to the gender-bending actions of Thor and Odin in Norse mythology.
+There are homosexual and transgender Heathens, many Northern European Heathen groups perform same-sex marriages, and Heathens have marched carrying a statue of the god Freyr in the Stockholm Pride parade.